 Here are our wonderful foreign students that we used to host.

 Tony is from China and Jarek is from Czech Republic.
 Here they are acting very silly with Karalee, my daughter.
-Tony now lives in Rhode Island with his wife, Maggie.
-Jarek now lives in Prague, Czech Republic and teaches mathmatics in a college for the deaf and blind.
+Tony now lives in China with his wife Maggie and their daughter Yoyo.
+Jarek now lives in Prague, Czech Republic, with his wife and two sons.
+He teaches mathmatics in a college for the deaf and blind.
 Tony and Jarek are both featured in Annie Glover is NOT a Tree Lover!
 Tony plays the part of the journalist who works for Channel 8 News.
 And Jarek plays the part of one of the three flying Elvises.
-We will stay in touch.
+Tony has come back to visit us and stayed a few days with us at our home.
+I haven't seen Jarek, yet, but hope to go visit him in Prague.
+I am Czechloslovakian, so I'd love to go there to find relatives I've never met.

 On June 2nd, 2011, I married the most wonderful man in the world!
 His name is David Riffle.
 Our wedding was at sunset, on top of a mountain, in Eureka Springs, Arkansas.
 Talk about romantic!